 Some sparkle and glitter will make it a little more festive of course.

-No access to real leaves?
+No access to real branches and leaves?
 Although I am a big fan of the natural elements in any decor, sometimes using them is not feasible.
 A wreath with an artificial garland and Christmas ornaments is easy to make; the advantage is that you can use it again and again.

-Even better, you can make a wreath with natural lasting materials, like cones, dried berries and seashells.
+Or better, you can make a wreath with natural lasting materials, like cones, dried berries and seashells.
 Living in Florida, seashells, are my favorites!

 Come on, play with what speaks to your heart!
 Isn’t it fun to discover the infinite possibilities in creating your own wreath and some of the rich symbolism behind this traditional art?